banana0972/vlog/docs/Ctfs/SieberrCtf Finals 2025.md

     print(res.text)
     res.raise_for_status()
 ```
 and was already getting my file uploaded rejected with a very sad error 400 : `{"error":"Tar file too large"}`.
 As it seems, the tar file created was a whole 10kb large, way more than the 100 byte limit given.
-According to gemini,
+According to Gemini,
 > The tar (tape archive) utility was originally designed for creating archives on magnetic tapes.
 Tapes are sequential storage media, and to write to them efficiently, data is written in fixed-size chunks called blocks.
 The standard tar format uses a block size of 512 bytes.
 > For each file (or in this case, a symbolic link), tar writes a 512-byte header that contains all the file's metadata, such as its name, permissions, and the target of the symbolic link.
 After the header, tar writes the file data itself.
 In the case of a symbolic link, the "data" is just the path it points to.
 Since a symbolic link's path is usually very short, the actual data is much less than 512 bytes, so tar pads the rest of the block with null bytes to fill it up